- About PS&F

 Monday, October 12, 2015

-President Obama has signed legislation recently passed by Congress which changes how “small group” health insurance will be defined for rating and underwriting purposes.
-Previously, under the Affordable Care Act (ACA), a small group was scheduled to be defined as employers with fewer than 100 employees beginning in 2016.
+President Obama has signed legislation recently passed by Congress which changes how “ small group” health insurance will be defined for rating and underwriting purposes.

 Thursday, September 24, 2015

 On September 17, 2015, the IRS issued Notice 2015-68 which includes new guidance making it clear that employers who offer an HRA integrated with a regular health plan will not be required to provide any additional reporting specific to the HRA.